pemorse/Tagger/README.md

 # Data

-Tagger can be used with any .csv file on the following conditions
+Tagger can be used with any .csv file that meets the following criteria:

 1] The first 6 fields (0-5) contain timestamp data in the format: